Develop your career and learn from key academics and practitioners in the museum and heritage sectors.

 In this section

 You should preferably hold a good honours degree or equivalent qualification in a relevant discipline.
-Typically applicants have a degree either in archaeology, history, geography, art, social sciences or education.
+Typically applicants have a degree either in archaeology, history, geography, art or art history, social sciences or education.

 Exceptionally, candidates who do not satisfy these requrements may, by virtue of relevant experience or learning, be admitted.